graveyard233/LLogUtil/README.md

     val a = 1 / 0
 } catch (ex :Exception){
     LLog.e(msg = ex)
-}
+    // You can also use classic writing methods: LLog.e(msg = "error:", exception = ex) }
 ```
 For more details, please refer to the demo and LLog source code.

 ## Control print and write level

 LLog use `minPrintPriority` and `maxPrintPriority` control log's print.(when you use LogcatInterceptor)

 LLog use `minWritePriority` and `maxWritePriority` control log's write.(when you use or implement WriteInInterceptor)